larswolters98/php-linked-list-example/README.md

 The major difference between an array and a linked list is their structure.
 An array is an index based data structure where each element associated with an index.
 On the other hand, a linked list relies on references where each node consists of the data and the references to the previous and next element.

+## Installation

+1. Clone this repository & run `composer install`
+2. Run `php index.php` to see the output of the linked list

+## Testing

+To run tests, run `./vendor/bin/phpunit tests` in the root directory.